 Which perfumes were most popular in ancient Egypt?

-The most widely known is Kyphi, made with terebinth resin, saffron, raisins, cinnamon, wine, myrrh, honey and other ingredients.
-The recipes remained secret, because this scent was used to honor the gods.
+The most widely known is Kyphi, made with frankincense, aromatic resins, saffron, raisins, wine, honey, myrrh and cinnamon.
+The recipes remained secret, because this scent was used to honor the gods and was burnt in Egyptian temples.
 The perfumes of the time were thicker than those of today, with a consistency similar to olive oil rather than water.
 Pssst: you can smell Kyphi at the Osmothèque perfume archive in Versailles.
 The formula has been revised and this perfume can be enjoyed by the public during “smelling sessions”!

 What remains of the perfumes from ancient Egypt?